Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 Let us ask God to help us release our guys to be all He created them to be.

-Lord Jesus, I realize I cannot be the wife you want me to be without your help.
-Thank you for this wonderful position of wifehood, this beautiful grace to be a helpmate and friend to _____ (insert your husband’s name).
-You are my husbands Father, and you know how to parent him.
+Lord Jesus, help me be with woman you created me to be.
+Thank you for where I am and future possibilities.
+Thank you for marriage, this beautiful grace to be a partner and friend to _____ (insert your husband’s name).
+You are my husband’s Father, and you are all the parent he needs.

 Give me a new sensitivity to hear and call out the brave and great in him.
-Help me believe in him as much as you believe in him.
-I thank you for the wonderful gift of marriage and the amazing blessing of wifehood.
+I thank you for the wonderful gift of marriage.
 In Jesus name, I pray.
 Amen

 ~